pulumi/registry/themes/default/content/registry/packages/confluent/installation-configuration.md

 ---
-title: Confluent Cloud Installation & Configuration
+title: Confluent Installation & Configuration
-meta_desc: Provides an overview on how to configure credentials for the Pulumi Confluent Cloud Provider.
+meta_desc: Provides an overview on how to configure credentials for the Pulumi Confluent Provider.
 layout: installation
 ---